 Digestive enzymes can help break down foods to improve digestion and absorption, however it is best to work with a professional here to help determine a need for this intervention.

 Omega 3 fish oil supplements can reduce inflammation.

-Regarding diet and eczema, eating a whole, real foods diet, that is anti-inflammatory, like a Mediterranean style diet is recommended.
+Regarding diet and eczema, eating a whole, real foods diet, that is anti-inflammatory and rich in antioxidants, like a Mediterranean style diet is recommended.
 This diet style includes: